devth/devth.github.com/_posts/2015-05-19-thrush-cond-is-not-a-monad.md

 val accept = "json"
 ```

-Now let's create the `ThrushCond`{:.language-scala} class that takes an initial
+Now we'll create the `ThrushCond`{:.language-scala} class that takes an initial
 value, the steps as a `Seq`{:.language-scala} of a predicate/function pairs,
 and defines a `fold`{:.language-scala} method which runs the computation: